 The preserved trenches at Newfoundland Park are just a few minutes stroll down a quiet (now…) country lane, as are other famous battlefield places such as the massive Hawthorn Crater (blown on the 1st July 1916), Beaumont Hamel, Sunken Road and ‘White City’.

-A particularly interesting feature of Avril’s Guest House is the famous cellar, which once provided shelter and first aid to troops serving in the Front Line a only a few hundred yards away.
+A particularly interesting feature of Avril’s Guest House is her museum of WWI artefacts (and some WWII), and cellar beneath her house which once provided shelter and first aid to troops serving in the Front Line a only a short walk away.
 These cellars featured in the BBC television documentary ‘War Walks’.
 Avril’s accommodation has also featured in articles produced by The Times and Telegraph newspapers.

 Avril’s is particularly suited to those who wish to escape the formality of normal hotel life - in the company of chickens, sheep and what other ‘visiting’ animals Avril happens to be caring for when you come to stay!